 Morning: as a very special activity for this educational tour of Cuba, our group will meet Cuban doctors at a family doctor’s office.
 You will learn about the Cuban Family Doctor and Nurse Program, an educational approach that requires the training of a team of two health care professionals (community doctor and nurse) who work as a team to provide health care to a neighbourhood, specific area or community.
 Family doctors are a new type of physician that specializes in comprehensive general medicine and are integral part of the so called Primary Level of Medical Attention.

 Now is time to say good bye to Trinidad and head back to Havana city.
-Over arrival in the city, you will check in at your hotel Presidente or Nacional de Cuba Hotel.
+Over arrival in the city, you will check in at your hotel Riviera or Nacional de Cuba Hotel.